-A major confounder to basing population estimates on information mined from centralized sewage systems is the incidence of the population that is not hooked up to a system, such as those using septic systems or even the less common practice of straight-piping.
+A major confounder to basing population estimates on information mined from centralized sewage systems is the incidence of the resident population that is not hooked up to a system, such as those using septic systems or even the less common practice of straight-piping.
 The incidence of septic systems can vary greatly with locale.
 On average, an estimated 20% of total U.S. housing units were served by septic systems in 2007 (USEPA, 2008); the geographic distribution is roughly equal among the rural and suburban US.

 The need for accurate measures of a population whose combined sewer discharge comprises the total flow into a single STP was catalyzed with introduction in 2001 (Daughton, 2001) of a material-flow model concept later to be termed FEUDS - "Forensic Epidemiology Using Drugs in Sewage" (Daughton, 2011).
-The objective of FEUDS is to use the measured concentrations of particular drugs (or metabolites) excreted into sewage to back-calculate the original total usage and per capita usage levels of the aggregate population.
+The objective of FEUDS is to use the measured concentrations of particular drugs (or metabolites) excreted into sewage to back-calculate the original total usage and per capita usage levels of the aggregate population; the FEUDS approach is being extended to other substances, such as ethanol (Reid et al., 2011).
 The overall usage data are normalized against the presumed total population for the purposes of time-course or inter-population comparisons of community-wide or per capita drug usage.